Quantum Generative Modeling of Single-Cell transcriptomes: Capturing Gene-Gene and Cell-Cell Interactions: Results

-We applied CellChat2.0 to our synthetic scRNA-seq data to evaluate the impact of our embedded regulatory mechanisms, leveraging the tool's capability to infer cell-cell communication by modeling the projected interaction probability for Ligand-Receptor (LR) \cite{cellchat}.
-Our core objective was to determine if a customized LR database, in junction with CellChat2.0, could accurately distinguish between true mechanistic interactions embedded in the data and false, coincidental correlations arising from other highly expressed genes (entanglements).
+We applied CellChat, a widely used classical method of cell-cell interaction detection, to infer cell-cell communication patterns from synthetic scRNA-seq data.
+CellChat predicts intercellular signaling by modeling interaction probabilities of LR pairs \cite{cellchat}.
+Our objective was to evaluate whether CellChat could accurately recover the true mechanistic interactions embedded within the simulated data while distinguishing them from spurious correlations driven by highly expressed but non-interacting genes.

-Our designed setup included two sets of LR pairs in the custom database: the true inter-state interactions ($g_3 \to g_5$ and $g_7 \to g_0$), which are mechanistically responsible for the cell-cell communication, and false control pairs ($g_8 \to g_4$ and $g_9 \to g_4$), which were included to test the prediction of coincidental probability.
-These four simulated LR interactions are detailed in Table \ref{tab:sim_cc_inter_db}.
+In our experimental setup, the custom LR database contained two categories of interactions (1) True inter-state interactions ($g_3 \to g_5$ and $g_7 \to g_0$), which represent the mechanistic LR pairs responsible for genuine intercellular signaling; and (2) False control pairs ($g_8 \to g_4$ and $g_9 \to g_4$), which were included to evaluate CellChat's ability to discriminate between authentic and coincidental association.
+Details of these four simulated LR interactions are provided in Table \ref{tab:sim_cc_inter_db}.

-The results presented in Table \ref{tab:cellchat_inference}, validate that our proposed gene activations (from Table \ref{tab:initial_angles}) and the corresponding entanglement topologies ($L_1$ and $L_2$) provide strong mechanistic insights.
-As expected, the true LR pairs demonstrated a robust increase in communication probability when the inter-state interaction was active.
-For instance, the LR pair $g_3 \to g_5$ saw its probability from 0.0148 (non-interacting) to 0.1135 (inter-state interaction), a boost of over 7-fold.
-The LR pair $g_7 \to g_0$ exhibited an even more dramatic increase, becoming approximately 75 times more likely to occur.
-These findings are consistent with our design, where the entanglement was aligned by the master gene regulator, $g_3$.
+The results presented in Table \ref{tab:cellchat_inference}, validate that the proposed gene activation patterns (from Table \ref{tab:initial_angles}) and the corresponding entanglement topologies ($L_1$ and $L_2$) provide strong mechanistic consistency with the designed regulatory framework.
+As anticipated, the true LR pairs exhibited substantial increase in inferred communication probabilities when the inter-state interactions were activated.
+For instance, the LR pair $g_3 \to g_5$ increased from 0.015 (Mo) to 0.141 (Co), representing a 9.5-fold enhancement (Ratio).
+Similarly, $g_7 \to g_0$ exhibited an even greater amplification from 0.001 (Mo) to 0.099 (Co), a 98-fold increase (Ratio) a pronounced activation of cross-cell signaling.
+Furthermore, the ligand $log_2FC = 1.607$ ($p_{DE} < 0.001$) and receptor $log_2FC = 1.558$ ($p_{DE} < 0.001$) confirm upregulation in Co vs. Mo.
+These findings are fully consistent with our design principle, in which entanglement topologies were orchestrated by the master gene regulator, $g_3$, thereby validating the role of quantum entanglement in modeling mechanistic intercellular communication.
+These ratios are fully reproducible, as all stochastic components of the pipeline are globally seeded (see Section~\ref{sec_methods} and Supplemental S1), making the reported values deterministic.
+The shot-count convergence analysis (Supplemental Fig.~S1, Spearman $\rho \geq 0.93$) further confirms stability of the underlying quantum distribution across shot counts.